csymvoul/CEPEngine/README.md

 # CEPEngine
-A Complex Event Processing engine for identifying events related to the resource usage of Virtual Machines.
+A Complex Event Processing engine for the identification of events related to the resource usage of Virtual Machines.